TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-20-is-your-code-readable-by-humans-cognitive-complexity-tells-you.md

 *Tomáš Horváth* referenced me to [Cognitive Complexity, Because Testability != Understandability](https://blog.sonarsource.com/cognitive-complexity-because-testability-understandability) under the [Cyclomatic Complexity](https://pehapkari.cz/blog/2018/04/04/cyklomaticka-komplexita/) post.
 Thank you Tomas.

 The most important source about *Cognitive Complexity* is [a 21-page long PDF](https://www.sonarsource.com/docs/CognitiveComplexity.pdf).
-Instead of explaining in words (you can read that in the PDF), **here are 2 examples that speak more than thousand words**:
+Instead of explaining in words (you can read that in the PDF), **here are 2 examples that speak more than a thousand words**:

 <br>